fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-4/assignment-4.md

     - +5 points: Add a meaningful spatial visualization to your dataflow.
 - Task 6: Formal description of your system
     - +5 points: Create a formal description of your system.
+- Task 7: Step-by-step guide
+    - +5 points: Create a step-by-step guide with descriptions, images, and code.

 #### Task 0: Setting up Curio locally